U.S. Initial Quality Study (IQS)

 - Features/Controls/Displays (FCD)

-Study subscribers will gain insight into the issues of build quality and design quality by make, model, body style, vehicle segment, and vehicle plant assembly line, which help manufacturers to understand:
+Study subscribers will gain insight into the issues of build quality and design quality by make, model, body style, vehicle segment, and vehicle plant assembly line, which help automakers to understand:

 - Which new models provide the most problem-free experience